reconbot/typescript-library-template/README.md

 It gives you a library in UMD and ESM that's rolled up with rollup and includes rolled up types.
 It makes browser users, node users and me very happy.

-Also includes tslint and mocha.
+Also includes eslint and mocha.
+Now updated to include the exports directive in the package.json.